Final Recommendation Statement

 Patient Population Under Consideration

-This recommendation applies to adolescents, adults, and older adults in the general U.S. population who do have an identified psychiatric disorder.
+This recommendation applies to adolescents, adults, and older adults in the general U.S. population who do not have an identified psychiatric disorder.

 Suggestions for Practice Regarding the I Statement

 In 2010, suicide accounted for more than 1.4 million years of potential life lost before age 85 years, or 4.3% of total years of potential life lost in the United States3.
 Past studies estimated that 38% of adults (50% to 70% of older adults) visited their primary care provider within 1 month of dying by suicide4.
 Nearly 90% of suicidal youths were seen in primary care during the previous 12 months5.

 Given that most persons who die by suicide have a psychiatric disorder and many have been seen recently in primary care, primary care clinicians should be aware of psychiatric problems in their patients and should consider asking these patients about suicidal ideation and referring them for psychotherapy, pharmacotherapy, or case management.
 The USPSTF recommends that primary care clinicians screen adolescents and adults for depression when appropriate systems are in place to ensure adequate diagnosis, treatment, and follow-up.
 Primary care clinicians should also focus on patients during periods of high suicide risk, such as immediately after discharge from a psychiatric hospital or after an emergency department visit for deliberate self-harm6.
 Recent evidence suggests that interventions during these high-risk periods are effective in reducing suicide deaths.

 Evidence on the potential harms of screening for suicide risk is insufficient.